gzcsudo/Awesome-Hypergraph-Network/README.md

 - <a name="todo"></a> Submodularity on Hypergraphs: From Sets to Sequences (**AISTATS, 2018**) [[paper](https://proceedings.mlr.press/v84/mitrovic18a.html)]

-### International Conference on Information & Knowledge Management
+### ACM International Conference on Information and Knowledge Management
 - <a name="todo"></a> Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion (**CIKM, 2022**) [[paper](https://dl.acm.org/doi/10.1145/3511808.3557447)]
 - <a name="todo"></a> Click-Through Rate Prediction with Multi-Modal Hypergraphs